How To Get Toddlers To Listen Without Yelling, Bribing, or Threats - Baby Chick

 They Create Fear and Take Away Learning Opportunities

 It’s also essential to understand the difference between positive reinforcement and bribery.
-We use positive reinforcements or incentives to encourage our children by motivating them and celebrating the behavior we want to see repeated.
-Meanwhile, bribes are a type of persuasion that we offer in advance to stop challenging or negative behaviors.8
+We use positive reinforcement or incentives to encourage our children by motivating them and celebrating the behavior we want repeated.
+Meanwhile, bribes are a form of persuasion we offer in advance to prevent challenging or negative behaviors.8

 They Lead to a Negative Parent-Child Relationship